 This document details the recommendations from a 2008 roundtable discussion brought together leaders from entertainment, media, and mental health to discuss potential strategies to change the national dialogue regarding mental health problems.

-This paper describes a theoretical tool to help identify mental health stigma in media reports.
-The author contends stigmatizing portrayals of mental health problems are often missed by existing content analysis methodologies.
+This paper describes a theoretical tool to help identify negative stereotypes and inaccurate portrayals of mental health problems in media reports.
+The author contends that existing content analysis methodologies often miss depictions of mental health problems based on stereotypes or erroneous ideas about people with these problems.

 Firewalkers: Madness, Beauty & Mystery